nagaraj-bal/sql_project/README.md

 # sql_project
-Developing auction strategy for new ipl franchies
+Developing auction strategy for new ipl franchise